la2050/archive/_organizations/garden-school-foundation.md

   The Garden School Foundation was founded in 2005 with the mission to create a model of garden-based education for Los Angeles schools that would advance health outcomes and experiential learning opportunities for elementary students.
-Eight years later, weâ€™ve created the most comprehensive program in the city, with students at our pilot site visiting the Â¾ acre kitchen garden every other week during the school day for classes in everything from Science and Language Arts to Cooking and Nutrition.
+Eight years later, we’ve created the most comprehensive program in the city, with students at our pilot site visiting the Â¾ acre kitchen garden every other week during the school day for classes in everything from Science and Language Arts to Cooking and Nutrition.
 Our Seed to Table curriculum, to